SPHornsby/shoestring/README.md

 ![shoestring](https://cloud.githubusercontent.com/assets/19392918/17629456/49df43ae-606f-11e6-8331-3a6ca44ddef0.jpg)

-Shoestrings is a app for the budget conscious.
+Shoestring is a app for the budget conscious.
 It uses a simple interface that allows the user to jump right in and start saving money.
 Keeping it to one week at a time focuses the user on what he or she can do, right now, to save money.

 ## Features
 * Dynamically generated chart.
 When the user submits data, the chart autmoatically refreshes